Generic drugs are a therapeutic "copy" of brand-name drugs.

 Depending on the medications you take and how often you take them, you could save hundreds of dollars every year by taking generics instead of brand-name medications.

 When your health care provider gives you a prescription for a brand-name medication, ask if he or she can prescribe the generic equivalent instead.
 You also can ask if you can switch from brand names to generics for medications you already take.

-In some cases, providers prefer brand names for medical or technical reasons.
-If so, your provider should be able to explain why.
+In some cases, health care providers prefer brand names for medical or technical reasons.
+If so, your health care provider should be able to explain why.